OpenTrading/OTMql4Py/README.md

 The worker thread can start more threads.

 You can send commands from Mt4 to Python, but Python can't send commands to Mt4.
-So what you can do is queue if things for Mt4 to do, and periodically get Mt4 to ask Python if it has anything it wants Mt4 to do.
+So what you can do is queue up things for Mt4 to do, and periodically get Mt4 to ask Python if it has anything it wants Mt4 to do.
-It's easiest to think of registering an EventTimer with you expert, and to have `OnTimer` function periodically ask Python if it has any work.
+It's easiest to think of registering an EventTimer with your expert, and to have `OnTimer` function periodically ask Python if it has any work.
-(Remeber that `EventTimer` events fire even if the market is closed or you have no connection, unlike `OnTick` events.)
+(Remember that `EventTimer` events fire even if the market is closed or you have no connection, unlike `OnTick` events.)

-The problem is that Mt4 does not have an eval command, so if Python wants Mt4 to do something, like `OrderSend`, we can't just pass a string to Mt4 that says `OrderSend(...)` and expect Mt4 to eval it.
+The problem is that Mt4 does not have an `Eval` command, so if Python wants Mt4 to do something, like `OrderSend`, we can't just pass a string to Mt4 that says `OrderSend(...)` and expect Mt4 to eval it.
 So what we have done is write a simplistic replacement to what should be an `Eval` command in